 This region is also home to Saint-Pierre, the oldest town in Martinique which is also known as, ‘the pearl of the Antilles’.
 The town is the economic and cultural heart-beat of the French Caribbean, in some ways.
 Make sure to visit the ruins and learn more about the 1902 disaster.

 The north-east area of the island, La Trinité, and its southern-eastern neighbour, Le Marin, are perfect zones for practising water sports.
 Whether it be surfing, swimming, diving or simply resting on the white sand surfaces, make the most of the beautiful watery and calm surroundings during the afternoon.
 Notably, in La Trinité you will also find one of the most famous lagoons "Anse l'Étang" lagoon, which is located near the village of Tartane.
 The Anse l'Étang lagoon is a large and shallow body of water that is surrounded by mangroves and is home to a variety of marine life, including fish, crabs, and birds.
 The lagoon is ideal for kayaking, fishing, and bird watching, and it is a popular spot for tourists and locals alike.

-The smallest and perhaps most urban area of the island, Fort-de-France, will bring your day is a blissful close.
-The town is full of traditional Creolean markets where you can buy local produce and souvenirs, and restaurants where you can also sample classic Creolean cuisine.
-Watch the sunset from the famous Fort-de-France bay.
+The smallest and perhaps most urban area of the island, Fort-de-France, will bring your day to a blissful close.
+The town is full of traditional Creolean markets where you can buy local produce and souvenirs and restaurants where you can also sample classic Creolean cuisine.
+Watch the sunset from the famous Fort-de-France Bay.

 The local currency is the Euro and the languages spoken are French and Creole.
 Although the sun shines on the island all year around, we would recommend a yacht charter in Martinique during the months of December to April when it is less humid.
 The main international airport on the island is Aéroport International Martinique Aimé Césaire, Fort-de-France and it is easy to find a direct flight here from most major cities.